Skip to content

 Module 4.2: Common Vulnerabilities

-1. Identify common Kubernetes vulnerability categories: CVEs, misconfigurations, and insecure defaults
+1. Diagnose Kubernetes vulnerability categories, including CVEs, misconfigurations, insecure defaults, and supply-chain exposure.

 flowchart TB